Get

 What Can I Do About It?

-If you think that your dog is eating grass to get more fiber or something similar, it can be helpful to discuss your pet’s diet with your vet to ensure that there are no deficiencies.
+If you think that your dog is eating grass to get more fiber or something similar, it can be helpful to discuss your pet’s diet with a vet to ensure that there are no deficiencies.
 They may suggest a high-fiber food or another supplement to help your pet get the nutrients that they need without having to rely on grass.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!